KotRikD/romajitable/README.md

 # RomajiTable

-> RomajiTable - This is a util to convert english or maybe translited word to kata (Hiragana, Katakana)
+> RomajiTable - This is a util to convert english or maybe translited word to kana (Hiragana, Katakana)
 > Lib for Python 3+

 ## Installing